Keksuccino/docs_fancymenu/opengui-command.md

 Leave the `<target_player>` argument empty to open the GUI for your client or choose a player (or multiple players) to open the GUI for.
 Keep in mind that the other player needs to have FancyMenu installed on their client.

+# Closing GUIs by Command

+In the rare case you need it, there's also a `/closeguiscreen` command that closes the current screen.